neelkamath/omni-chat-backend/docs/developing.md

         --project-directory . \
         up --scale chat=0 -d
     ```
 1. Enter into the shell.
 The connection will be refused continuously for approximately one minute until the required services are up and running.
-You do not need to worry about having valid email credentials in `.env` because the tests do not fail if emails aren't actually sent.
+You needn't have a valid email configuration in `.env` (e.g., `KEYCLOAK_SMTP_HOST`, `KEYCLOAK_SMTP_PASSWORD`), because the testing environment disables the sending of emails.
     ```
     docker-compose \
         -f docker/docker-compose.yml \